sinclairzx81/typebox/readme.md

 ## TypeCheck

-TypeBox is designed to target JSON Schema Draft 6 and can be used with any JSON Schema compliant validator that supports this specification.
-TypeBox is tested against the Ajv and can be used with this validator.
-Additionally, TypeBox provides an optional type compiler that can offer improved compilation and validation performance over Ajv.
+TypeBox is written to target JSON Schema Draft 6 and can be used with any Draft 6 compliant validator.
+TypeBox is developed and tested against Ajv and can be used in any application already making use of this validator.
+Additionally, TypeBox also provides an optional type compiler that can be used to attain improved compilation and validation performance for certain application types.

 <a name='typecheck-ajv'></a>